How to Become a Police Officer in Albuquerque

 Albuquerque Police Officer Requirements

-Qualified recruits will be asked to take the city entrance exam net, followed by a personal history statement and the physical abilities test.
+Qualified recruits will be asked to take the city entrance exam, submit a personal history statement, and take the physical abilities test.
 Those who pass these steps will then complete a psychological exam, a background investigation, a polygraph examination, and an interview with the Chief’s selection committee.
-The final step for those offered employment is to pass a medical exam and drug screening.
+The final step is to pass a medical exam and drug screening.

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
 If you are ready to apply, find specific application information on the Albuquerque Police Department – Police Officer Recruiting.